Bigorange8801/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+Document Object Model, a program interface for HTML that can be altered with javascript.

 2. What is an event?
+Events are what a user does with an application, clicking, typing, etc.

 3. What is an event listener?
+An event listener is an action you can create in javascript that runs in the browser for the user.
+Like mouseover.

 4. Why would we convert a NodeList into an Array?
+Converting the node list allows us to see the data and all of the objects in the array.
+This allows us to call the data as wee need.

 5. What is a component?
+Component is re-usable logic, behaviors and interface elements.

 ### Git Set up